 Your pet can come out of the cage for urination, defecation, and physical rehabilitation, but should otherwise be crate rested.

-For dogs with grades 1-4 IVDD that are managed non-surgically, the chances of regaining the ability to walk are about 50-60%.
+For dogs with grades 1-4 IVDD that are managed non-surgically, the chances of making a fully functional recovery are about 50-70%, depending on the degree of neurological symptoms.
 They may take longer to improve, have a higher risk for recurrence, and are at greater risk for worsening when compared to those that are treated with surgery.